Shawn-Ritch/basic-cms/README.md

 8) Almost completely commented out so you can see how it all works.
 9) Has some security in place to get you started.

-10) AND, as a bonus, it is dynamic page template ready!
+10) AND, AS A BONUS, it is dynamic page template ready!

 You can't ask for more for free ;)

 I hope you use and enjoy working with this.
 It has taken me quite some time to develop this in such a comprehensive way so most developers would be able to use it with ease.

-You can view the working product here: https://cms.webdeveloprz.com/
+You can view a clone of this product here: https://cms.webdeveloprz.com/

 My hope is that the good people in the development community will help make it even better.
 Please feel free to add / request changes to inprove this for the masses ;)